aws-samples/samples-for-payment-cryptography-service/java_sdk_example/README.md

   This class simulates terminal encrypting a plain text PIN using [ISO 4 Format](https://listings.pcisecuritystandards.org/documents/Implementing_ISO_Format_4_PIN_Blocks_Information_Supplement.pdf) for PIN encryption.

-Both classes above are a simulation of a terminal that accepts PIN and sends it for verification.
-It uses pre setup PIN data to create an encoded PIN block and encrypts that block using pres setup [PEK data for ISO Format 0 ](/java_sdk_example/test-data/sample-pek-ksn-data-iso-0-format.json) and [PEK data for ISO Format 4 ](/java_sdk_example/test-data/sample-pek-ksn-data-iso-4-format.json) .
-The classes are setup for 2 flows 1/new pin setup, 2/ pin verification.
+Both classes above are a simulation of a terminal that accepts PIN and transaction and sends it for authorization.
+It uses pre setup PIN data to create an encoded PIN block and encrypts that block using pres setup samples of [PEK data for ISO Format 0 ](/java_sdk_example/test-data/sample-pek-ksn-data-iso-0-format.json), [PEK data for ISO Format 4 ](/java_sdk_example/test-data/sample-pek-ksn-data-iso-4-format.json) and [ARQC key and transaction data](/java_sdk_example/test-data/sample-pan-arqc-key.json).
+The classes are setup for 2 flows 1/new pin setup, 2/ pin authorization.
 The encrypted data is then sent to the [PIN translating service](src/main/java/aws/sample/paymentcryptography/pin/PaymentProcessorPinTranslateService.java) which translates the encrypted pin blocks according to the incoming and outgoing ISO formats then connects to the [Issuer](src/main/java/aws/sample/paymentcryptography/pin/IssuerService.java) to verify the PIN.

 To run -